Configurational temperature in active matter. I. Lines of invariant physics in the phase diagram of the Ornstein-Uhlenbeck model: Lines of approximately invariant physics in the phase diagram of the Kob-Andersen AOUP model

-\Fig{fig3} investigates the robustness of the procedure used for generating lines of approximately invariant structure and dynamics in the general AOUP phase diagram. \Fig{fig3}(a) shows $\Tc$ as a function of $\rho$ in a log-log plot for selected scaling configuration $\bR_0$ used in \eq{OUP_param2}.
-At high density one finds almost $\Tc(\rho)\propto\rho^4$, which reflects the dominance here of the $r^{-12}$ repulsive term of the LJ pair potential -- it is straightforward to show from \eq{Tc_def} that $\Tc(\rho)\propto\rho^{n/3}$ for a system of inverse power-law pair potentials $\propto r^{-n}$.
-At lower densities this does not apply, however, showing that the invariance of structure and dynamics is not a trivial consequence of the scale-invariant repulsive $r^{-12}$ term of the LJ pair potential. \Fig{fig3}(b) shows the distribution of configurational temperatures for the system simulated at the reference state point.
+\Fig{fig3} investigates the robustness of the procedure. \Fig{fig3}(a) shows $\Tc$ as a function of $\rho$ in a log-log plot for selected scaling configuration $\bR_0$ used in \eq{OUP_param2}.
+The curve slope reveals that at high density one finds almost $\Tc(\rho)\propto\rho^4$, reflecting the dominance of the $r^{-12}$ repulsive term of the LJ pair potential (it follows from \eq{Tc_def} that $\Tc(\rho)\propto\rho^{n/3}$ for a system of $r^{-n}$ inverse power-law pair potentials).
+At lower densities this does not apply, however, demonstrating that the invariance of structure and dynamics is not a trivial consequence of the scale-invariant repulsive $r^{-12}$ term of the LJ pair potential. \Fig{fig3}(b) shows the distribution of configurational temperatures at the reference state point.
 We find a fairly broad distribution.
-This motivates an investigation into how much the prediction of the invariance line depends on the choice of the $\bR_0$.
+This motivated an investigation into how much the prediction of the invariance line depends on the choice of the $\bR_0$.
 Figures \ref{fig3}(c) and (d) show the predictions for $D$ and $\tau$ using three different configurations in \eq{Tc_def}.
-The red curve is for the scaling configuration $\bR_0$ used above that was selected from the center of the distribution in (b), while the black and blue curves are for two configurations taken from the lower and higher ends of the distribution.
-For both $D$ and $\tau$ there is little visible difference; in the two latter cases we find that the RDFs and MSDs are virtually indistinguishable from those of \fig{fig1} and \fig{fig2} (data not shown).
-Only a ratio of configurational temperatures is present in \eq{OUP_param2}, and it appears that a significant cancellation occurs.
-This means that, despite the relatively large spread of $\Tc$, $N=10000$ particles are enough for \eq{OUP_param} to be used for predicting model parameters resulting in approximately invariant structure and dynamics.
+The red curve is for the configuration $\bR_0$ used above that was selected from the center of the distribution in (b), the black and blue curves are for two configurations taken from the lower and higher ends of the distribution, respectively.
+For both $D$ and $\tau$ there is little visible difference, and we indeed find that the RDFs and MSDs are virtually indistinguishable from those of \fig{fig1} and \fig{fig2} (data not shown).
+Only a ratio of configurational temperatures appears in \eq{OUP_param2}, and these data suggest that a significant cancellation occurs.
+We conclude that, despite a relatively large spread of configurational temperatures, $N=10000$ particles are enough for \eq{OUP_param} to be used for predicting model parameters resulting in approximately invariant structure and dynamics.